Brunty/behat-speedtrap/README.md

       report_length: 2
 ```

-Optionally you may also set a threshold for individual steps to be reported.
+Optionally you may also set `step_threshold` for individual steps to be reported.
 When the step threshold is `0`, the step threshold is ignored.
 The step threshold defaults to `0` (ignored):

 ```yaml
 default: